See what mortgage you qualify for

 You’ve made it to closing, and all the hardest parts are over.
 Once those shiny keys are in your hand, it’s time to celebrate your achievement.

 While you’re enjoying your milestone, it’s important to remember that the IRS isn’t necessarily finished with the transaction.
-The IRS may choose to audit the transaction to confirm it was completed in full compliance and without any errors.
+The IRS may audit the transaction to confirm it was completed in full compliance and without any errors.

 Buying a Friend’s House?
 Avoid Mortgage Fraud